Why Trading Grok X-Sentiment Signals Is Set Up to Lose

 The actual rules:

-- If we already hold a coin and Grok shows KOL mentions ≥ 15 over 6 hours (regardless of sentiment score), treat that as an exit signal — prepare to cut position in half.
+- If you already hold a coin and Grok shows KOL mentions ≥ 15 over 6 hours (regardless of sentiment score), treat that as an exit signal — prepare to cut position in half.

 - Treat Grok as an "overheating warning" tool, not an "opportunity discovery" tool.